loopbackio/loopback-next/docs/DEVELOPING.md

 The **scope** must be a list of one or more packages contained in this monorepo.
 Each scope name must match a directory name in [packages/](../packages), e.g. `core` or `context`.

+_Note: If multiple packages are affected by a pull request, don't list the scopes as the commit linter currently only supports only one scope being listed at most.
+The `CHANGELOG` for each affected package will still show the commit.
+Commit linter will be updated to allow listing of multiple affected scopes, see [issue #581](https://github.com/strongloop/loopback-next/issues/581)_

 #### subject